 SRA is a sex education approach based on a recognized and often-used public health model known as “risk avoidance” or “primary prevention.”
-It is the standard approach used to address risk behaviors such as underage drinking and smoking and is entirely appropriate and beneficial in addressing the risk of teen sex.
+It is the standard approach used to address risk behaviors such as underage drinking and smoking and is appropriate and beneficial in addressing the risk of teen sex.
 It differs from a “risk reduction” model in that it seeks to help individuals eliminate all risk as opposed to simply reducing risk.
 Sexual Risk Reduction (SRR), often called “comprehensive” sex education is primarily focused on increasing contraceptive use among teens.
 The SRR approach normalizes teen sex and is considered a “secondary prevention” strategy.

 How does SRA education differ from Sexual Risk Reduction (SRR) or so-called “comprehensive sex education” (CSE)?

 There are vast differences between SRA education and SRR comprehensive sex education.
 The major distinction is how each approach regards teens.
 SRA education believes teens can avoid sex, and CDC trend data shows, in increasing numbers, they are doing so.
 Discussions empower teens to make the healthy decision to wait for sex regardless of their previous sexual experience.
 By contrast, SRR assumes that teens can’t or won’t avoid sexual experimentation, so the majority of their time is spent talking about sex - using condoms and other forms of contraception with a view to simply reduce, rather than eliminate, sexual risk among teens.

 Is there evidence that SRA programs are effective?